The Leonid meteor shower of 2010 is peaking this week and the best time to see the sky show is now.

 "If you have a lawn chair that reclines, use it during your search for Leonid meteors since it will help keep your neck from getting stiff as well as make it easier to look at the night sky," Rao said.

 The Leonid meteor shower is an annual event that returns every mid-November.
-The shower is caused by material left behind Comet Tempel-Tuttle when it passes near Earth's orbit during its regular trip through the solar system.
-[Top 10 Leonid Meteor Shower Facts]
+The shower is caused by material left behind the comet Tempel-Tuttle when it passes near Earth's orbit during its regular trip through the solar system. [ Top 10 Leonid Meteor Shower Facts ]

 Still, the Leonids retain a reputation for offering impressive meteor displays.